 - If you miss the September 30 deadline, you have 30 days to recover your deleted recordings from your Zoom web portal.

 Although you may keep your recordings on the Zoom cloud for immediate viewing and sharing, UT has multiple options available to upload your content for semester-over-semester storage beyond the 365-day retention period.

 - Your Local Hard Drive is an option if you are storing recordings for personal use.
 Review our Download page for more information.

 - Panopto is our recommended video content management system for sharing videos with a robust set of video playback features.
-Panopto is available to all faculty and staff, and includes a Zoom integration that allows for recordings to be automatically moved to Panopto after recording.
+Panopto is available to all faculty and staff, and includes a Zoom integration that allows for recordings to be automatically moved to Panopto after recording and deleted from Zoom cloud storage.
 Additionally, your previous recordings from Zoom can also be uploaded to Panopto and benefit from Panopto’s rich features such as more advanced editing, auto-captioning, organizational tools, and Canvas integration.
 The current Panopto agreement includes unlimited storage but vendor agreements are subject to change so Panopto should not be viewed as a permanent storage solution.
 Panopto’s current retention policy is 5 years.
 For help with Panopto, please contact Panopto@utlists.utexas.edu.

 - Note: Panopto is NOT approved for HIPAA protected data.
 Please see the ISO approved cloud services for more information.

 - OneDrive is an online storage solution in Microsoft 365 and allows 2TB personal storage and 25TB for Departments/Teams.
 Recordings stored and shared via OneDrive can be played back in your browser.
 Get started with OneDrive.